 No matter what the age of your kids, coloring is a wonderful way to keep their young hands and their young brains, occupied.
-Kids love to color, and creating their own artworks can provide a real sense of accomplishment.
-Whether you are spending a raining day indoors or looking for something to do on simmer break, these to coloring projects will keep your kids busy and engaged.
+Kids love to color, and creating their own artwork can provide a real sense of accomplishment.
+Whether you are spending a rainy day indoors or looking for something to do on summer break, these two coloring projects will keep your kids busy and engaged.

 Coloring Pages

-There is nothing like a good old coloring book to spark the imagination and creativity of children everywhere.
-The simple act of coloring provides endless fun, and the results are perfect for refrigerator framing.
+There is nothing like coloring pages when it comes to sparking the imagination and creativity of children everywhere.
+From snowmen to schools and toucans to shark coloring pages, there is a wide variety available on the Web.
+This simple act of coloring can provide endless fun, and the results are perfect for refrigerator framing.
 Whether you choose simple designs and swirls for the younger kids or more complicated creations for the older ones, the whole family is sure to have a great time with coloring pages.

 Watercolors